ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 7. Match score 1 and Match score 2 are generated for each of the images.
 The SDK provides the match score
 8. The system generates a composite match score by summing up the match scores for the first and the second iris Images
 9. The system proceeds to execute compare against Iris threshold
+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
-10. Alerts and warning messages for data type violation are sent as per data definition.
+1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **G. Authenticate the IRIS of the Individual by comparing the match score of the IRIS against the threshold** [**[↑]**](#table-of-content)